universalanalogue/fulmination/README.md

 # Installation
+>LINUX
 1) move to the directory after it downloads/unpacks.

-2a) it might require a chmod +x -R * .
+2) it might require a chmod +x -R * .
 I am unsure as I load the files out of a local directory.

-2b) if this is being run on freebsd, please install gsed, then move the bsd.sh file from reffiles to the
-    main directory.  then run it with ./bsd.sh.
-I have tested it to make sure it patches right, however if you experiance any issues with it please let me know, it has had less testing than the rest of the game

-2c) run ./mkbld.sh to install the program.
+3) run ./mkbld.sh to install the program.

-3) run ./start.sh to play the game.
+4) run ./start.sh to play the game.

-4) Enjoy
+5) Enjoy

-5) if you dont enjoy, please give feedback so I know what doesn't work for the next game.
+6) if you dont enjoy, please give feedback so I know what doesn't work for the next game.

-6) report bugs so I can fix them.
+7) report bugs so I can fix them.
 I consider this to be a production level game, however my beta testers either didn't understand adventure games or were me.
 Should be less glitchy than the day one Assasins Creed Unity.

+>FREEBSD
+1) Have bash installed and linked to /bin/bash (ln /usr/local/bin/bash /bin/bash)

+2) have gsed installed

+3) move to the directory after it downloads/unpacks.

+4) it might require a chmod +x -R * .
+I am unsure as I load the files out of a local directory.

+5) copy bsd.sh from reffiles to the fulmination root directory, then run it ./bsd.sh

+6) rest the same as linux.

+>MACOS

+1) Will probably work with all the freebsd instructions, however I lack a MAC, so I can't test it

 # General Disclaimer